Phantasmagoria: A Puzzle of Flesh: Production

 Lorelei Shannon, who had previously served as a writer on the Roberta Williams games King's Quest VII and The Dagger of Amon Ra, was selected to take on the task of writing and designing the sequel to Williams' Phantasmagoria.
 While the first installment was a supernatural horror in the tradition of The Shining and the works of Stephen King, Shannon redeveloped the series into a more modern, urban setting and utilized a psychological horror approach with science fiction undertones; Shannon has said the game was influenced by such authors as Edgar Allan Poe, Charles Beaumont, and Shirley Jackson, and was influenced visually by Joel-Peter Witkin and the film Seven.
+In several interviews, Shannon noted a fondness for Jacob's Ladder and admiration for the work of Clive Barker.
 According to Shannon, the title A Puzzle of Flesh "refers to the puzzle of who Curtis really is, and the fact that his flesh is not his own."

 While Phantasmagoria was shot with live actors super-imposed in bluescreen backgrounds, A Puzzle of Flesh was filmed on set and on location, not unlike a regular feature film (although the game's final scenes, in the Alien World, were shot on bluescreen).
 Filming took place in and around Seattle, Washington from February to September 1996.
 Shot on Digital Betacam, nearly four and a half hours of video was shot, from a script over 200 pages long.
 Much of Shannon's original script had to be cut due to budget constraints, including a lengthy series of puzzles in the mental hospital and some scenes on the alien world.

 For a while, Sierra was planning Phantasmagoria 3, and had asked Roberta Williams to return as its lead designer.
-However, after the commercial disappointment of A Puzzle of Flesh, along with the decline of the point-and-click adventure with interactive movie genres, the project never materialized.A Puzzle of Flesh was developed on a budget of $4.5 million.
+However, after the commercial disappointment of A Puzzle of Flesh, along with the decline of the point-and-click adventure with interactive movie genres, the project never materialized.

+A Puzzle of Flesh was developed on a budget of $4.5 million.

 The game was banned in Singapore, and heavily censored in Australia.